 Body Length

-Where to adjust:
+Where to adjust safely:

 Sleeve Length

-To remove length: Subtract rows in the same area.
+To add length: Add rows in that plain middle section.
+To remove length: Subtract rows from the same section.

 Torso Proportions